View MapView Map

 8Enjoy Dingle

-No trip to Kerry is complete without a stop off in Dingle, with its cosy pubs and charming streets dotted with brightly coloured shopfronts.
+No trip to Kerry is complete without a stop off in Daingean Uí Chúis (Dingle), with its cosy pubs and charming streets dotted with brightly coloured shopfronts.
 Wetsuit up, meet the crew at Irish Adventures and head out on the water.

-Afterwards, reward your efforts with a trip to Dingle’s famous Murphy’s Ice-Cream.
-Try local favourites Irish Brown Bread and Dingle Sea Salt flavours.
+Afterwards, reward your efforts with a trip to Dingle’s famous Murphy’s Ice Cream.
+Try local favourites like their Irish Brown Bread and Dingle Sea Salt flavours.

 A group of people learning how to kayak in Dingle, Co.
 Kerry